-Redirection After BIOS POST
+Redirection After BIOS Post

-Use this feature to enable or disable legacy Console Redirection after BIOS POST.
-When set to Bootloader, legacy Console Redirection is disabled before booting the OS.
-When set to Always Enable, legacy Console Redirection remains enabled when booting the OS.
+Use this feature to enable or disable legacy Console Redirection after BIOS POST (Power-On Self-Test).
+When this feature is set to Bootloader, legacy Console Redirection is disabled before booting the OS.
+When this feature is set to Always Enable, legacy Console Redirection remains enabled upon OS boot.
 The options are Always Enable and Bootloader.

-Legacy Console Redirection
+► Legacy Console Redirection